What Is Career Counselling?

 For a career that spans at least 40 years or more, we rarely consider what is happening in the external environment beyond taking the opinions of people in our circle or watching what our peers are doing.

+This is a limitation that can be overcome in Career Counselling.
 Career Counsellors have access to information and data regarding various career options across multiple industries and the job roles that are relevant to the client.

 The Career Counselors keep up to date with industry trends.
 They have access to industry insights and expert opinions on how careers will shape up in the future, what skills will be necessary to succeed in those careers, what the earning potential in that path will be, and what the global scope for specific jobs will be.